murffps/ideas-dev/README.md

 Cross funtoinal teams effectiveness
 Each person wants createive wiggle room and not feel like a robot

+why wold they NOT fully flush it out ? is that not their job - they disagree its their job and or they dont have the skill or time or both to do that. ? why would they not equally be touchign bases with the DEVE while writing hte ticket to show in depth diers to know just aliek a dev owudl reach out to know his side..
 ?
 And not feel micro managed
 see bottom comments